OPENING MINDS, CONNECTING CHANGEMAKERS

 Education is the great equalizer.

-With these technologies, youths will be able to expand their horizons, opening new doors of knowledge and learning that will enrich their lives and shape their desire and ability to build peace in their communities.
+With these technologies, they will be able to expand their horizons, opening new doors of knowledge and learning that will enrich their lives and shape their desire and ability to build peace in their communities.